sanjana200403/star-wars-characters-app/README.md

 - React with functional components & hooks
 - TypeScript
 - Tailwind CSS
-- React Testing Library

-## 🧑‍💻 Project Overview
+##  Project Overview

 The app fetches Star Wars characters and displays them in a responsive UI.
 Users can:

 - View character cards with a random image and species-based accent color.